xcore/sc_spi/module_spi_master/doc/programming.rst

 Key files
 ---------

-The ``spi_master.h`` header file contains prototypes of all functions required to use use the SPI master library.
+The ``spi_master.h`` header file contains prototypes of all functions required to use the SPI master library.
 No other header files need to be included in the application.
 The API is described in
 :ref:`sec_api`.

 Initialising the interface